ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 The optional *namespace* argument can be used when breaking Fusionators in smaller units (important for larger applications).
 They avoid namespace collisions, as it could be cumbersome to invent non-colliding action names :)

+For [asynchronous operations](http://ohager.github.io/nanoflux/docs/2016/06/11/nanoflux-fusion.html#asynchronous) you may return a [A+ compliant](https://promisesaplus.com/) Promise object, where the state *shall* returned as argument of the resolver function.

 This method does return nothing!

 > Note: The returned object can be of any complexity, as immutability is done recursively.
 Although, this may have